mreguant/retail-competition-trends/README.md

 ----------------------------

 - The program `0_setup.jl` installs all required dependencies in Julia.
-- The program `build/code/1_create_data_sets.jl` computes the market shares based on the number of supply points in each market and tariff, and combines market shares with retail electricity prices, and smart meter data.
+- The program `build/code/1_create_data_sets.jl` computes the market shares based on the number of supply points in each market and tariff, and combines market shares with retail electricity prices and smart meter data.
 - The program `analysis/code/2_analysis.jl` compute the calibration and regression in table 1 and 2b.
 - The program `analysis/code/3_plots.jl` will generate the figures 1a, 1b and 2a.